 Dr Ayar will take your needs and lifestyle into account before advising you on the best tooth replacement choice for you.

-Wisdom Tooth Removal in Ramsgate, NSW
+Wisdom Tooth Extractions in Ramsgate

 If your dentist has informed you that your wisdom teeth need to be removed, you are not alone.
 Wisdom tooth removal is necessary for many people.